-We are looking forward to welcoming you to the Annual Convention this weekend.
+We are looking forward to welcoming you to the 2019 Annual Convention.

 Key information about the Convention programme is on this page and about how to get to Convention is on the Travel page.

 All Members are cordially invited to collect their Convention Badges from the OMRS registration desk in the Arcade area of the hotel on Friday evening between 19:30-20:30.
-The Society is delighted to announce that the Welcome Reception has been sponsored by Dominic Winter Auctioneers.
 If you have booked to attend the Welcome Reception Members should collect their complimentary drinks vouchers when they register.
 Members who have not registered for the Welcome Reception are welcome to join everyone in the adjacent bar.

 Name badges will be available for collection at either the Welcome Reception at the Crowne Plaza Hotel on Friday, or at the Convention registration on Saturday and must be worn at all times.
 For your own security and that of other attendees, anyone without a name badge will not be allowed to enter the hall.
 Our usual security team will enforce this with their usual mixture tact and diplomacy.